nour1245/meal-tracker/README.md

 # Meal Tracker

 Meal Tracker is a Flutter-based mobile application that helps users track their meals by recording meal names, calorie counts, times, and photos.
 The app features a clean UI with sorting capabilities, local storage using Hive, and a responsive design suitable for various screen sizes.
+This project supports multiple flavors for different build configurations.

 ## Introduction

 This project demonstrates a modern Flutter application architecture using BLoC pattern for state management, Hive for local persistence, and Flutter ScreenUtil for responsive design.
+It includes flavor support for different environments/configurations.
 Users can:
 - Add new meals with details (name, calories, time, photo)
 - View meal history grouped by date
 - Sort meals by name, calories, or time